 Why Choose This Experience

-Build the route around your actual targets—specific figures, vintage games, rare manga—not a fixed template
+Your targets drive the route—specific figures, vintage games, rare manga—not a fixed template every group walks

-Compare across Radio Kaikan, Mandarake Complex, and Nakano before buying—save 30-50% on high-value items
+Compare across Radio Kaikan, Mandarake Complex, and Nakano before buying—gaps of 30-50% on high-value items are real

-Language assistance for negotiations, special requests, and verifying condition on ¥10,000+ purchases
+Language assistance for negotiations, back inventory requests, and condition verification on ¥10,000+ purchases

 "I'd been to Tokyo many times before and still had never seen or heard of most everything he included in our tour.
 We liked it so much, we immediately booked a second day!"